hrlewis1974/infoasset2icm_wastewater_model/Readme.md

 - [x] where cover level and pipe depth data is available it is then possible to set the pipe invert flag to #D ... in doing so InfoAsset will work out the correct invert level
 - [x] in the first instance asset data for ancillaries should be populated from the hydraulic models
 - [x] change some valves to flaps to make the import of these assets into ICM easier....besides they are a form of flap valve
+- [x] change system types so the SQL only selects assets required for the model

 ## Web